Build an Angular PDF viewer with ng2-pdf-viewer

 Keep in mind that ng2-pdf-viewer doesn’t provide an out-of-the-box user interface (UI), but you can build your own user interface with custom code. ng2-pdf-viewer has more than 145K weekly downloads on npm, and it can be used as a core viewer.

-In the final section of this post, we’ll provide a walkthrough of how you can integrate the PSPDFKit Angular PDF viewer library into an Angular project.
+In the final section of this post, we’ll provide a walkthrough of how you can integrate the Nutrient Angular PDF viewer library into an Angular project.
 Our commercial viewer comes with a customizable UI and out-of-the-box tools like annotations, e-signatures, PDF editing, form filling, and more.

 You can also check out our Angular PDF.js blog, in which we build a PDF viewer using ngx-extended-pdf-viewer.

-Requirements for Building an Angular PDF Viewer with ng2-pdf-viewer
+Requirements for building an Angular PDF viewer with ng2-pdf-viewer

 To get started, you’ll need: